andornaut/gog/README.md

 > /home/example/.config/foorc -> /home/example/.local/share/gog/dotfiles/$HOME/.config/foorc

 # Commit and push the changeset to make it available from elsewhere
-gog git commit -am 'Add sxhkd config' gog git push
+gog git commit -am 'Add foo config' gog git push

 # Login to a remote machine and initialize the same git repository as above